 done

-The snippet above is where all the magic happens.
+This snippet is where all the magic happens.
 It’s a while

 loop that executes until a condition is true or the script exits.
 In this case, the loop uses a curl